Derek-Ashmore/terraform-testing-examples/README.md

 # terraform-testing-examples
-Examples for Terraform Testing Framework.
+Examples for the Terraform Testing Framework released on October 4, 2023 with version 1.6.0.

 Example modules (with tests) are provided in the ```modules``` folder.